-- Teacher/Administrator issues a four-hour Saturday School assignment. - Saturday School is logged in student discipline history. - The student may receive an "N" (Needs Improvement) citizenship grade.
+- Teacher/Administrator issues a four-hour Saturday School assignment.
+Assistant Principal of Student Services will notify parent and student via email that Saturday School has been assigned. - Saturday School is logged in student discipline history. - The student may receive an "N" (Needs Improvement) citizenship grade.